6 New Grad Nursing Resume Examples + How To Write

 As a new RN grad, my resume included both candy striper and nursing home aide experience.
 I was also fortunate to have worked a private duty job for an older woman (where I was paid exceptionally well for an 18-year-old college student).
 These nurse “related” positions undoubtedly helped give me a leg-up over other new grad nurses who were inexperienced in the actual healthcare realm.

-How Is A New Grad Nursing Resume Different From An Experienced Nursing Resume?
+How is a New Grad Nursing Resume Different from an Experienced Nursing Resume?

 As you may be aware, an experienced nurse's resume aims to include relevant nursing jobs and attributes that highlight on-the-job traits that exemplify excellent nursing examples.
 For instance, as a seasoned nurse of many years, I would not include my (long ago) college clinical or academic information in my resume.
 Instead, I would focus on my vast pediatric and home health nurse background and highlight the leadership, writing, and organizational skills that I picked up along the way as a nurse.